 Analytics is a constantly changing field.
 The demand for business analysts that understand this changing landscape has been growing steadily over the past few years.
 New technologies, analytical techniques, and methods of gathering data all play a part in developing analytics trends.
-Staying ahead of the curve in this field is important as the ability to do the most efficient analysis and present your findings in an engaging way is an industry-wide goal.
+Staying ahead of the curve in this field is as important as the ability to do in-depth analysis and present your findings in an engaging way.

 The massive data pools generated by big data and the machine learning tools developed to interpret them aren’t necessarily new ideas in the analytics world.
 However, due to the shifting nature of these new technologies, they still remain a stalwart talking point in industry.
 While big data and the AI used to process it have made analytics much easier, there are still issues that need to be addressed.

 These new systems of data collection and analysis suffer from a lot of the same issues that previous systems have.
 They are susceptible to the Swiss cheese effect, or “cumulative act effect,” wherein small mistakes can pass through holes in an implemented system, much like the holes in Swiss cheese.
 While this can often happen due to failed software, bad project management, or inaccurate requirements, individuals can also make these mistakes.

 Conversely, a human touch is often required to ensure that these mistakes don’t rear their ugly heads.
 Despite the fantastic possibilities of using machine learning and AI to process data lakes generated by big data collection, unless reviewed and analyzed by human eyes, it can often be misleading or even useless.
 Though it may seem on the surface that big data and AI are the future of analytics, humanity’s ability to think laterally and create inventive ways to solve or circumvent problems can’t be discounted.